cmharlow/HydraMigration2016Winter/Docs/CULPCDM.md

 Repeats profile and relationships from Digital Collection (above).

 ###PCDM:Object > HydraWorks:Work : Repository Work
-This is the intellectual work represented by the Digital Work.
-The bulk of the descriptive metadata is here.
+This is the repository, intellectual work represented by the delivery digital asset(s).
+The bulk of the descriptive metadata for search, identification and discovery is here.
+We are limiting Repository Works for the time being to those represented roughly by bibliographic objects - with an eye to system efficiency and object interoperability in delineating this.
 Resource abstractions/domain models like FRBR or RDA:Work etc. are not to be used here.
 'Work' is used in a broader way.
 Can be repeated/nested as needed (should be clarified in Collection mapping notes).

-Specific forms (dcterms:format) may follow more specific profiles, i.e., journals as opposed to books as opposed to photographs, etc.
+Specific forms (dcterms:format, normally also represented by the used ActiveFedora model) may follow more specific profiles, i.e., journals as opposed to books as opposed to photographs, etc.

 #### Descriptive Metadata Profile: